milanbairagi/waybar-themes/README.md

 ## Waybar Themes for opinionated Omarchy

  A collection of my Waybar themes – have fun exploring and customizing them!

+- These configs are Omarchy-based, including optional Omarchy-specific modules (logo, screen recorder, update module).
+- Aside from that, they use standard modules (e.g. pacman updates, wttrbar), so they can be used on any distro by simply removing the Omarchy modules and define colors.

 ## Instructions